Buyers Guide Step 4:

 If one particular eBike is slightly more than your budget but realistically is going to serve a better job at doing what you want it to do then don’t rule it out.

 Sacrificing usability and function because of a budget could end up costing further down the line in repairs and replacement.
 Look around and compare eBikes at different price points before deciding on a final budget.
 Don’t rule anything out.
 Be flexible.
-Remember you get what you pay for!
+Remember you pay for what you get.

 Up Next: Step 5.
 Explore The E-Bike Range